Core Facility Analytical Proteomics

 Core Facility Manager

-Institute for Biochemistry and Molecular Biology, ground floor, room 142
+Institute of Biochemistry and Molecular Biology, basement, room 102

 Nussallee 11